Why Roaming Still Matters in a 5G World

 First, a bit about GTP

-GTP (GPRS Tunneling Protocol) is a 2.5G technology that enables mobile users to roam seamlessly between networks of different generations.
-The protocol was developed alongside GPRS (General Packet Radio Service), the mobile data standard integrated into GSM that allows mobile networks to transmit IP-based communications to external networks.
+GPRS Tunneling Protocol (GTP) is a 2.5G technology that enables mobile users to roam seamlessly between networks of different generations.
+The protocol was developed alongside General Packet Radio Service (GPRS), the mobile data standard integrated into GSM that allows mobile networks to transmit IP-based communications to external networks.

-As a 2.5G technology, GTP was not developed with security in mind because, before the advent of smartphones, mobile networks had few, if any, security issues.
-The proprietary technologies within what was then a largely closed industry made for mobile network infrastructures that were virtually “attack-free.”
-As the industry developed and IP-based technologies came to the fore, the need to secure GTP-enabled interconnections became critical, as evidenced by the increasing exploitation of GTP-exposed interfaces left vulnerable to attacks.
+As a 2.5G technology, GTP was not developed with 5G security in mind because, before the advent of smartphones, mobile networks had few, if any, 5G security issues.
+The proprietary technologies within what was then a largely closed industry made for mobile network infrastructures that were virtually “cyber attack free.”
+As the industry developed and IP-based technologies came to the fore, the need to secure GTP-enabled interconnections became critical, as evidenced by the increasing exploitation of GTP-exposed interfaces left vulnerable to cyber attacks.
 Mobile subscribers and operators alike are impacted, as cyber attackers tap into mobile communications to steal network information and subscriber IDs, which, in turn, can lead to service disruptions, customer churn, and fraud.

 Roaming is on the rise

-The elimination of international roaming charges and the skyrocketing number of applications, mobile subscribers who travel, and devices both smart and “stupid” (e.g., IoT and IIoT) has led to exponential growth in roaming traffic — as much as 95 percent according to Telecoms.com.
-Billions of smartphones accessing mobile broadband and permanently roaming IoT devices with limited functionality and little or no security are driving mobile data traffic sky high.
+The elimination of international roaming charges and the skyrocketing number of applications, mobile subscribers who travel, and devices both smart and “stupid” (e.g., internet of things (IoT) and industrial internet of things (IIoT)) has led to exponential growth in roaming traffic — as much as 95 percent according to Telecoms.com.
+Billions of smartphones accessing mobile broadband and permanently roaming IoT devices with limited functionality and little or no security are driving mobile traffic data sky high.
 According to a recent Ericsson Mobility Report, such traffic, moving across almost 7 billion cellular devices connected worldwide today, is forecast to increase four-fold by 2025.
 And with next-generation infrastructure support for new device types and new use cases, the growth of international roaming traffic is expected to accelerate even more — Juniper Research predicts a 32-times increase by 2022.

 As roaming increases so do the risks